Lounge car: Tavern-lounge cars

 Tavern-lounge cars, alternatively called tavern-observation cars, were lounge cars often with partitions, where refreshments were offered for sale.
 They came in either round-end or flat-end configurations.
-In use from the post-World War II years, into the 1970s, these appeared on long-distance routes, such as the Atlantic Coast Line's Champion, the Erie Lackawanna's Phoebe Snow, the Kansas City Southern's Southern Belle, Louisville & Nashville's Humming Bird, Georgian, the New York Central's New York-St. Louis Southwestern Limited, and the Seaboard Air Line’s Silver Meteor.
+In use from the post-World War II years, into the 1970s, these appeared on long-distance routes, such as the Atlantic Coast Line's Champion, the Erie Lackawanna's Phoebe Snow, the Kansas City Southern's Southern Belle, Louisville and Nashville's Humming Bird, Georgian, the New York Central's New York-St. Louis Southwestern Limited, and the Seaboard Air Line’s Silver Meteor.
 As apparent in the ACL's all-coach Vacationer, this sub-class of car was not only used in Pullman trains.
 Like standard lounge cars, these had seats and couches facing away from windows and toward the aisles.
 Many of these were equipped with radios with which to play music via radio or recordings.
 The Seaboard’s Silver Meteor in particular was well known to have kept its tavern-lounge-observation car on the end of the train where it was supposed to be until Amtrak’s inception in 1971.
 This was after many railroads had discontinued the practice, and would place the car wherever it needed to be in the train.